Wang-Yue/CamillaDSP-Monitor/README.md

 - AsyncPoly with cubic interpolation
 - Synchronous (fixed ratio)

-### Mini Player
+### Mini Player (PIP Mode)

-Floating translucent overlay (via toolbar PiP button) visible above all windows including fullscreen video.
-Three display modes: spectrum, pipeline chips, and level meters.
+A floating translucent overlay visible above all windows, including full-screen video (e.g., YouTube).
+It is implemented as a macOS Agent app (`LSUIElement`), meaning it stays out of the Dock and functions as a persistent system utility.
+Three display modes are available: spectrum, pipeline signal chain, and level meters.

 ### Engine Control

-- Auto-start on launch with soft volume ramp (-30 dB to target)
 - Start/Stop toggle in the toolbar
 - Auto-recovery when CamillaDSP stalls (e.g., capture format change)
 - Connection retry loop on startup (waits for CamillaDSP to be ready)